Hilbert schemes of nonreduced divisors in Calabi-Yau threefolds and W-algebras: Introduction

 One of the main results of \cite{Vertex_COHA}, is a construction of a certain vertex algebra action on the dual to equivariant vanishing cycle cohomology of the moduli spaces of spiked instantons constructed in \cite{BPS_CFT,Spiked_Inst}.
 Spiked instantons admit a presentation in terms of framed quiver representations of a triply framed generalization of the ADHM quiver labelled by framing vectors $(r_1,r_2,r_3)\in (\IZ_{\geq 0})^{\times 3}$.
 It was shown in \cite{Vertex_COHA} that the dual of the compactly supported equivariant vanishing cycle cohomology of moduli spaces of stable framed representations with fixed $(r_1,r_2,r_3)$ carries an action of the vertex algebra $V_{r_1,r_2,r_3}$ introduced in \cite{Vertex_corner}.
 Moreover, the resulting module is identified with a Verma module with the highest weight depending on the equivariant parameters.
 In particular for $(r_1,r_2,r_3) = (r,0,0)$ the moduli space reduces to the standard moduli space of stable ADHM data, and the action reduces to the $W$-action constructed in \cite{Cherednik_W,Quantum_Y}.

 The present paper generalizes the results of \cite{Cherednik_W,Quantum_Y} in a different direction, using framed quiver representations associated to geometric objects as explained above.
 In particular, as shown in Section \ref{frhiggsplane}, spectral correspondence leads to the new framed quiver with potential shown in diagram \eqref{eq:quiver}.
 The Hilbert scheme ${\mathcal Hilb}_n(D_r)$ is then isomorphic to a closed subscheme $\CQ_0(r,n)$ of the moduli space $\CQ(r,n)$ of framed quiver representations constructed in Proposition \ref{frquivpropC}.
-Moreover, this closed embedding yields an isomorphism in localized equivariant Borel-Moore homology and Theorem \ref{mainthm} identifies the latter with a vacuum $W$-module.
+Moreover, this closed embedding yields an isomorphism in localized equivariant Borel-Moore homology and Theorem \ref{mainthmB} identifies the latter with a vacuum $W$-module.

 From the point of view of the underlying Calabi-Yau geometry, the moduli space $\CQ(r,n)$ is in fact more natural than the Hilbert scheme, since it admits a global presentation as the critical locus of a polynomial potential.
 As such, it is endowed with an equivariant sheaf of vanishing cycles.
 Then one is naturally led to the following conjecture: \begin{conj} Let $H_{{\bf T}_0}^{\sf van}(\CQ(r,n))$ denote the dual to the compactly supported equivariant vanishing cycle cohomology of the framed quiver moduli space $\CQ(r,n)$.
-Then there is a $W_\kappa({\mathfrak gl}_r)$-action on the direct sum
+Let $H_{{\bf T}_0}^{\sf van}(\CQ(r,n))_{K_0}$ denote its localization at $(0)$.
+Then there is an explicit ${\bf SH}_{K_0}^{(r)}$ action on $H_{{\bf T}_0}^{\sf van}(\CQ(r,n))_{K_0}$ constructed via Hecke correspondences for vanishing cycle cohomology by analogy to \cite{Vertex_COHA}. \end{conj}